InolabSF/transparent-web-dev/README.md

       transcript_id : NUM, // related transcript id

-      words : list ( STRING ), // words used for serach
+      words : list ( STRING ), // words used for search

       is_visible : BOOLEAN, // if is visible

+      type : NUM

     }